CUCM Administrative XML (AXL)

 You may refer to the AXL Operations by Release Matrix located at https://developer.cisco.com/docs/axl/#!operations-by-release to identify changes between Releases.

-Now, with a background on the AXL API, you can use the SoapUI application to perform some common tasks via the API.
+Now, with a background on the AXL API, you can use the SoapUI application to perform a common task via the API - adding a Phone to CUCM.
 At this point you are using the SoapUI application to construct the raw XML messages that will be transmitted to CUCM.
 Later you will do this in an easier, more programmatic way.
-The two tasks you will accomplish are:

 1. Open SoapUI with the UCMSOAP project that you created in the previous section of this lab.
 If for some reason you closed the file, follow the steps on the previous page to open the AXLAPI.wsdl in SoapUI and add the CUCM CUCM hostname or IP address and credentials.